 7. For a night out on the town

 You don’t need to drive far to have an exciting night out.
 Mankato has plenty of venues with luxe bars and live entertainment like trivia nights and concerts.
 Check out Mankato’s newest bar that is proving to be a hit with locals and visitors.
 Flask is a kitschy 70’s and 80’s themed bar with quirky cocktail drinks and a menu featuring pizza, tacos and burgers.
 Another fantastic place to enjoy a pint and play some games is at Pub 500, a downtown location with a fully stocked bar serving local brews.
-For music, check out Verizon Center (360° virtual tour) and plan your visit around any upcoming concerts you’ll want to see.
+For music, check out Mayo Clinic Health System Event Center and plan your visit around any upcoming concerts you’ll want to see.
 The venue recently underwent a $28 million renovation, making this a luxurious new setting to jam out to some tunes; the Mankato Symphony Orchestra is known to play often here.
-You can also challenge your friends in a game of wits at Old Town Escape and Kato Escape, two of the city’s escape rooms.
+You can also challenge your friends in a game of wits at Mankato’s escape room, Kato Escape.
 You will have to sleuth your way out of locked rooms using clues and puzzles.
 Each room has its own unique theme like a witch’s kitchen or a post office.
 This way, you’ll be able to show off your smarts in front of your friends as you lead them to the way out.